65

 The Full Financial Picture

-The sticker price at Albion College is $56,950/year.
-But sticker price isn't what most students pay.
-After grants, scholarships, and financial aid, the average student pays a net price of $14,301/year, or roughly $57,204 over four years.
+The first number you'll see is the sticker price: $56,950/year.
+Here's the part that matters - almost nobody pays that.
+After grants, scholarships, and aid, the average student here pays a net price of $14,301/year, or roughly $57,204 over four years.
+That's the number to plan around.

 Net Price by Family Income